Are your patients aware of their risk?

 There is evidence of outstanding work delivered by the NHS, charities and industry to improve AF care and outcomes for patients within London and nationally.

-Download this useful toolkit which provides methodologies, resources and support for commissioners and clinicians working to reduce AF related strokes.
+Use this useful AF toolkit from the AHSN Network, which provides methodologies, resources and support for commissioners and clinicians working to reduce AF-related strokes.

 Best practice case studies